5 Ways to Minimize Erosion Damage on Your Wind or Solar Project

 Your alternative energy project harnesses the power of nature to generate electricity, provide for communities, and keep the earth as healthy as possible.
-It’s efficient, clean, and only growing more so each and every day.
+It’s efficient, clean, and only growing more each and every day.

 From damaging equipment to creating safety hazards for your site managers and employees, erosion is not something to take lightly.
 That’s why we’ve put together a list of the five best ways to minimize erosion damage on your wind or solar project.

-This option is not only easy, it also compliments an alternative energy site by utilizing nature for yet another purpose.
+This option is not only easy, but it also compliments an alternative energy site by utilizing nature for yet another purpose.
 Plants establish extensive root systems that stabilize soil and ultimately help reduce erosion.